CARTAvis/carta-backend-ICD-test/README.md

 git submodule update
 git checkout master
 ```
-Prerequisite `npm` packages can be installed using `npm install`.
+Prerequisite `npm` packages can be installed using `$ npm install`.

 ## Build process
-* **Building static protocol buffer code** is done using the `build_proto.sh` script in the `protobuf` folder, which builds the static JavaScript code, as well as the TypeScript definitions, and symlinks to the `node_modules/carta-protobuf` directory.
+* **Building static protocol buffer code** is done using the `$ build_proto.sh` script in the `protobuf` folder, which builds the static JavaScript code, as well as the TypeScript definitions, and symlinks to the `node_modules/carta-protobuf` directory.

 ## Run it
 ### Test one at a time